crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

 	a.
 Use the CloudFoundry command line to publish the sample application to Bluemix

     `cf push hello_app_1 -i 4`

 	This pushes 4 instances of the application to your Bluemix space and assigns it the name `hello_app_1`.

 	b.
-Note the route (URL) that is assigned to the application.
+Note the route **URL** that is assigned to the application.

 	Look for a line near the end such as: `urls: hello-app-1-[silly unique name].mybluemix.net`

 	c.
 Verify the application is started and working and routing traffic

     `cf app hello_app_1`

-	Go to the url `hello-app-1-[silly unique name].mybluemix.net` you noted above.
+	Go to the **URL** `hello-app-1-[silly unique name].mybluemix.net` you noted above.
 You should see a "broken" application.

 	d.
-(Optional) You can open a new terminal and `curl` the application, to watch it change as you deploy.
-You should see curl return the text "Hello, Bluemix World - STATUS".
+(Optional) You can open a new terminal and `curl` the application repeatedly, to watch it change as you deploy.
+You should see curl return the text ""Hello, here is your application - BROKEN".

     `curl URL/index.txt`

 You have now deployed your initial sample application.